 Though Osodi’s tales reflect the harsh reality of Nigerian people’s lives, they are also endowed with a sophisticated aesthetic that addresses the (international) viewer’s perception.
 These fascinating aesthetic aspects open up ways into contemporary exhibition spaces that offer Osodi a possibility for the staging of his tales.
 In that sense, his aesthetic activism takes advantage of the exhibition space as a podium that is protected by the concept of artistic autonomy and, paradoxically, is therefore a suitable platform for his kind of socially engaged interventions.
 Moreover, Osodi believes that aesthetic aspects help to attract the viewer’s attention towards the image’s content by establishing an emotional connection between viewer and image.
 His works do not only tell about the problematic relation between Africans and Europeans; they are also personal documents of the artist’s hope for change.
 Creating awareness about the economic relation between Africa and Europe and its effect on the specific Nigerian situation lies at the heart of Osodi’s artistic activism.
 His highest goal is to destabilise the current economic relationship between the continents, because up to now it has been based – too often and on both sides – on ignorance and greed.

-Published by Metropolis M Online and in print Metropolis M No. 1 February/March 2010
+Published in Metropolis M No. 1 February/March 2010